pranitbauva1997/pranitbauva1997.github.io/_posts/blog/2018-04-14-Cryptocurrencies-arent-a-solution.md

 interest and current account for businesses to operate where they don't charge any interest and neither do they charge any fees for that.
-With the deposits they take, they invest it in debt which people want in the form of mortage, vehicle loan, and upto some extent to companies.
+With the deposits they take, they invest it in debt which people want in the form of mortgage, vehicle loan, and up to some extent to companies.

 ## Investment banks